 The lady skips down the curb and looks back to offer me a hand.
 I take it, fingers still sore as they curl around her’s.
 We make a right and two lefts.
 Her, confidently leading the way as I peer at street signs hard to see in the dimming light.
 We get to the base of a tall flight of stairs and the woman pauses maybe with fear of making the assent but her strides no longer hold the lean of someone in pain.
 We loop our arms around each other and lean in like tipi poles as she hums a story of her friends arm in arm singing each other up a mountain that rose above the clouds.
 Together they make it to the tip and in ecstasy jump hand in hand.
 The clouds which in turn through them up into the stars.
 As she speaks I lean on her like her friends and she supports me, almost lifting me up the last step.

 At the top there is a door with a brass knocker and she pulls it and lets it falls as if she calls here every day.
 A nurse opens the door looking at us she says

 “Where have you been we have been worried that you’d fallen on your way to the park” The girl next to me answered “I found her wandering and thought she needed help”

 I looked at the girl, confusion in my cateracked eyes, hip aching from too much walking and stories from a life winding in my head.
 Mermaids, tall grass, and trampolean clouds, but also a sitting bench, one so familiar with blurry faces passing by.
 None of it felt like mine.
 But that is how an old mind is, I have been told.
 I mean it feels like college was just a few years ago.
 As the warmth though the large door draws me in, the young girl turns to leave and ask with panic

 She turns with a glint in her old eyes, “I’m going back” and descends into a night to blurry for me to see.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RJEWrite a Review